LIPS-scheme/lips/docs/docs/scheme-intro/core.md

 ### Functions that returns part of the number

-Rational and complex numbers are create from two different numbers.
+Rational and complex numbers are created from two different numbers.

-Rational numbers are created from numerator and denominator and you can get those numbers from a single rational:
+Rational numbers are created from numerator and denominator, and you can get those numbers from a single rational:

 ```scheme
 (numerator 1/2)